Strong Eyes = Faster Reaction Times

 Take your vitamins.
 A multivitamin will do the trick.
-Vitamins A, C, and E (along with other important minerals) are essential to maintaining strong eyesight.
+Vitamins A, C, and E (along with other essential minerals) are essential to maintaining healthy eyesight.

 Get more DHA.
 DHA is a fatty acid that is abundant in certain cold-water fish (salmon, mackerel, sardines, tuna, etc.).
 It supports and maintains important cell membranes that boost overall eye health and drip reaction times considerably.

 Exercises That Boost Eye Strength And Cut Reaction Time

 Eye circles.
 Eye circles strengthen and tone your ocular muscles.
 They’re a “total body” workout for your eyes.

 - Roll your eyes in a full circle.
 Do this twenty times, and then rest for 10 seconds.

 - Next, roll your eyes counterclockwise twenty times.

 - Perform this exercise 2-3 times per day.

 You will get dizzy, but its worth it!

 Focus exercises.
 Focus exercises focus on strengthening your weaker eye muscles.
 There are several variations of eye focus exercises.
 One of the most popular variations includes doing the following steps: